 Alcoholic Nose Treatment

 While “alcoholic nose” is not a medical condition requiring treatment, rhinophyma can be treated.
-The main treatment option for rhinophyma is surgery; however, some medications may provide a small degree of help.
+The main treatment option for rhinophyma is surgery; however, there are some medications that may provide a small degree of help.

 Medications

 Once rhinophyma is present, medications are unlikely to make it go away.
 Medications used to treat rhinophyma include topical medications that can be applied to the skin.
-These primarily are antibiotics that can treat infections that may be making rhinophyma worse or anti-inflammatory medications that help reduce continued inflammation.
+These would primarily be antibiotics that can treat infections that may be making rhinophyma worse, or anti-inflammatory medications that help reduce continued inflammation.

 Surgery

 Surgery is the main method used to treat rhinophyma.
-Many different surgical options use plastic surgery techniques.
-During a rhinophyma surgery, the physician will remove the extra skin that builds up on the nose and reduce the skin growths to help the nose return to its normal shape, size and appearance.
+There are many different surgical options that use plastic surgery techniques.
+During a rhinophyma surgery, the physician will remove the extra skin that builds up on the nose and reduce skin growths to help the nose return to its normal shape, size and appearance.

 Alternative Therapies

-While surgery is the most commonly used method of treating rhinophyma, alternative therapies can also be used to try treating rosacea, the underlying cause of rhinophyma.
+While surgery is the most commonly used method of treating rhinophyma, there are also alternative therapies that can be used to try treating rosacea, the underlying cause of rhinophyma.
 These are not used in the medical community, but they may be useful for some people.
-Alternative therapies can include:
+Alternative therapies:

 • Topical vitamin B3 (nicotinamide)